taylorlapeyre/hn-clojure/README.md

 This is an implementation of the website [Hacker News](http://news.ycombinator.com).
 It uses the official Hacker News [API](https://github.com/HackerNews/API).

-It is written in Clojure and Clojurescript.
 At the moment, everything is done in Clojure.
+I plan to add some Clojurescript for collapsing comments, etc.

 The website is _super slow_ because I am getting each story synchronously.
-Once I write the logic to get stories in Clojurescript, it will be asynchronous and about **25x faster.**
+Once I write the logic to get stories asynchronously, it will be exactly **100x faster.**

 ### Getting Up & Running